stevecochrane/tailwindcss-logical/README.md

 ### Flow-relative Padding

 Utilities are generated for the `padding-block-start`, `padding-block-end`, `padding-inline-start`, and `padding-inline-end` properties, as well as for the shorthand properties `padding-block` and `padding-end`.
-These match the values in your `padding` config object.
+These have the same range of values as other `padding` utilities.

 ```css
 .plb-1 {